DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: DanceTrack

 \myparagraph{Motion pattern.} We introduce two metrics to analyze the motion pattern in DanceTrack dataset and compare that to other multi-object tracking datasets.

-\textit{IoU on adjacent frames}: a natural measurement of object movement range is its bounding-box-IoU (Intersection-over-Union) on two adjacent frames.
+\textit{IoU on adjacent frames}: a natural measurement of object movement range is its bounding-box IoU (Intersection-over-Union) on two adjacent frames.
 A low IoU indicates fast-moving objects or the low frame rate of videos.
-Given a video with $N$ objects and $T$ frames, we denote the $i$-th object's box on the $t$-th frame as $B_i^t$, then the averaged IoU on adjacent frames for this video is
+Given a video with $N$ objects and $T$ frames, the averaged IoU on adjacent frames for this video is

 \textit{Frequency of Relative Position Switch}: a metric to measure the diversity of objects' motion in a global view is the frequency for two objects to switch their relative position.
 This could happen between leftward and rightward or between upward and downward.
 On the contrary, movement with consistent velocity tends to cause a lower chance of relative position switch.
 Given a video, the average frequency of relative position switch is defined as